 What is the Law Regarding Employment in Sidney?

 Employment law in Sidney governs relationships between employer and employees, and independent contractors.
-These laws cover issues in employment such as hiring, workplace disputes, and terminations Both employees and employers should have knowledge of the Sidney employment laws.
+These laws govern issues in employment such as hiring, workplace disputes, and terminations Both employees and employers must have knowledge of the Sidney employment laws.

 "At-Will" vs. Contract Employment Terms

-Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a limited period of time.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Sidney employee and employer.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a specific period of time.
+"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Sidney employee and employer.

 Anti-Discrimination laws in Sidney